Enel-BYD say Chile electric bus roll-out heralds more for region

-Enel (ENCH.SN) provided the financing for Chile to acquire the buses from BYD (0285.HK) for the capital Santiago, as well as the charging stations.
+Enel provided the financing for Chile to acquire the buses from BYD for the capital Santiago, as well as the charging stations.

 Chile represents a jumping off point into Latin America for two companies both seeking to dominate a green car revolution that is projected to see electric and hybrid vehicles account for 30 percent of the global market by 2030.